-Second, the straight lever needs to be shaped specifically for the operator and machine it will be used on.
+Second, the straight lever USUALLY needs to be shaped specifically for the operator and machine it will be used on.
 Hand Control Levers must be easily pushed or pulled by the operator without bumping the steering wheel or other objects.
 To shape the lever, have the operator sit in the seat and grasp the Lever.
-Mark where bends are needed, and shape the lever with a tubing bender or heat and bend with a torch.
+Mark where bends are needed, and shape the lever by heating heating with a torch and bending.
 After the lever is cooled, slide it back into the socket and make sure the operator can comfortably reach the lever and move it without interference.

 The hand levers should be installed so that pulling the clutch lever disengages the clutch.
 The levers should be heated and shaped to maximize the ease with which the worker can reach and operate the levers.